Shravanvarayogula/AlgorithmsLabSolution/README.md

 unknown and as you travel, you get to know about the denomination in random order.
 You want to make a payment of amount x, in such a way that the number of notes you give is minimum.

-//Assume that the denominations are in such a way that any amount can be paid.
+Assume that the denominations are in such a way that any amount can be paid.

 Input

 Take input of all the currency denominations ( random order) Take input of the amount that you want to pay.
 Output
 Print the minimum no of notes that you will be using to pay the net amount.

 TestCase 1
 Enter the size of currency denominations
 3